Explore a different side of Orlando at museums and galleries throughout the area.

 Zora Neale Hurston National Museum of Fine Arts

-Historic Eatonville is one of the oldest African American communities in the United States, and you’ll find it just 25 minutes north of International Drive.
+Historic Eatonville is one of the oldest Black communities in the United States, and you’ll find it just 25 minutes north of International Drive.
 Incorporated in 1887, the town also served as the childhood home of seminal author Zora Neale Hurston (Their Eyes Were Watching God).

 Today, Eatonville honors Hurston’s legacy with the annual ZORA!® Festival, which takes place each winter, and the Zora Neale Hurston National Museum of Fine Arts, aka The Hurston.
 In addition to spotlighting Hurston’s contributions to literature and Eatonville history, the museum provides gallery space for artists of African descent.
 There is no set admission fee, but donations are always welcome.